rlribeiro96/weather-app/README.md

 To run the project you have to open it using Android Studio, and either build in a virtual device or a physical Android device.

-WeatherApp still needs some better improvements like:-
+WeatherApp still needs some better improvements like:
 - First access shows the current location weather (almost got it done, discarted at the last moment)
 - More solid MVVM architecture implementation
 - Error handling more efficiently
-- Dleaner code
+- Cleaner code
 - Dependency injection
+- More testing

 Unfortunately due to a tight schedule and busy days, they could not be implemented.